MONDAYS 7:00 – 8:30PM

-Each evening begins with a guided breathing meditation, so that every week people are supported in the basics of meditation and have time to settle the mind.
-While breathing meditation practice is quite simple, the effects, if done sincerely and regularly, are quite profound.
+Each evening begins with a guided breathing meditation, which supports the basics of meditation and gives time to settle the mind.
+While breathing meditation practice is simple, the effects, if done sincerely and regularly, are quite profound.

-Each class concludes with a second guided meditation on the topic of the evening, to allow for deeper reflection and insight.
-Afterwards there is time for Q&A and refreshments, and an opportunity to chat with Gen Khedrub and other practitioners.
+Each class concludes with a second guided meditation on the topic of the evening, allowing for deeper reflection and insight.
+After the class, there is time for Q&A and refreshments, and an opportunity to chat with the teacher and other practitioners.

 Kadampa Meditation Center Washington